National Cybersecurity Strategies Guidelines & tools

 To meet current and emerging cybersecurity threats, EU Member States need to constantly develop and adapt their cybersecurity strategies.
 National cybersecurity strategies (NCSS) are the main documents of nation states to set strategic principles, guidelines, and objectives and in some cases specific measures in order to mitigate risk associated with cybersecurity.

 One of the main provisions of the NIS Directive requires EU Member States to develop and adopt a national cybersecurity strategy (NCSS).
-ENISA is supporting the efforts of EU Member States since 2012 by providing guidelines on how to develop, implement and update NCSS, analysing existing strategies and outlining good practices.
+ENISA assists Member States in the development or the update of a national cybersecurity strategy and of key performance indicators for the assessment of that strategy, in order to align it with the requirements and obligations laid down in this Directive ENISA is supporting the efforts of EU Member States since 2012 by providing guidelines on how to develop, implement and update NCSS, together with key performance indicators for the assessment of that strategy, by analysing existing strategies and outlining good practices.

 ENISA’s work on NCSS includes: